mootcycle/js-dev-server/README.md

 Allows you to proxy what would otherwise be 404 requests on your dev server to an external server.
 It's useful for overlaying your own file edits on top of an existing site.

-#### Open
+#### Skip Open

-    -o, --open
+    -o, --skipOpen

- Whether or not to open the url to the dev server in your default browser.
-Defaults to true.
+If set, the browser will not automatically open a new tab for this server.

 #### Extensions

     -e, --extensions

 A list of file extentions to point fs.FSWatcher instances at.
 You can specify multiple extensions as a single comma separated string. (ex: `js-dev-server -e html,css,js,jpg,png,txt`) Defaults to html,css,js.

+#### Verbose

+    -v, --verbose

+This prints out additional information about which files are and are not being watched.

 ## Thanks:
 [Paul Irish](https://twitter.com/paul_irish)